 Beyond supporting kids’ participation in global Internet governance, DotKids Foundation itself will also act as a breeding ground for kids to be involved with the Internet Governance discussion process.
 We will incorporate children-led groups (such as Kids Dream in Hong Kong, Kid’s Link from Fiji, and the Children’s Committee from Cambodia) as part of its organizational structure and governance, as children advisory councillors.
 The DotKids Foundation believes that this process not only ensures that the voices of children are heard in all policy development processes, but will also contribute to nurturing children participation in Internet governance and other global policies in general.

-c) Create a kids friendly internet space
+d) Create a kids friendly internet space

 Provide an Internet space with best interests of kids in mind